 AIA Los Angeles Design Merit Awards, AIA Los Angeles Next LA Honor Award, Association of Environmental Professionals Outstanding Award

 3101 W Exposition Pl Los Angeles CA 90018

-Rios Clementi Hale Studios synthesizes the energy of Los Angeles with an aptitude for boundary-pushing design to trounce challenges in residential, commercial, and civic architecture.
-Though the firm operates internationally, many of RCHS’ award-winning works abide in Southern California.
-AIA LA recognized the firm’s work on offices for Arista Records and Hughes Communications, and RCHS won an Architectural Foundation of Los Angeles Merit Award for the Chinatown headquarters they designed for the California Endowment.
-The New York Times, Los Angeles Times Magazine, and Architecture have all raved about RCHS’ unique and comprehensive designs.
+RIOS synthesizes the energy of Los Angeles with an aptitude for boundary-pushing multidisciplinary design to trounce challenges in residential, commercial, and civic architecture.
+Though the firm operates internationally, many of RIOS’ award-winning works are located in Southern California.
+The Architect’s Newspaper recognized the RIOS-designed Vrbo Headquarters with a Best of Design Award and they won an Architectural Foundation of Los Angeles Merit Award for the headquarters they designed for the California Endowment in Chinatown.
+The New York Times, The Los Angeles Times, Architectural Digest, and Architect Magazine have all raved about RIOS’ unique and comprehensive designs.